Drinks and gestational diabetes

 A splash of milk in tea or coffee should not impact blood sugar levels, but if you drink very milky tea or coffee, or when drinking larger amounts of milk, then you should include this drink within your meal or snack and incorporate this within your test times i.e. avoid eating and drinking these things before testing your one hour blood sugar level.

 Different types of milk suitable for a GD diet:

 - Cows Milk - Advisable to perform a 'milk test' as mentioned above.
-Full fat/whole milk is best for lowering blood sugar levels as fat slows down the absorption of sugars into the body
+Gold top, or full fat/whole milk is best for more stabilised blood sugar levels as fat slows down the absorption of sugars into the body

-- Almond milk - low fat, low carb and aids food to breakdown and a source of vitamin E
+- Almond milk - low fat, low carb, aids food to breakdown and a source of vitamin E

 - Soya Milk - low fat, high protein